julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 And those Real Things — real chairs, real… women — must all be somewhere we can’t see, can’t touch.
 We can only *reason* about them.
 Pure Reason, right?
 And he calls that the *Realm of Forms.* It’s like an Amazon warehouse somewhere, full of Ideals.
 Hidden truths.
 The platonic form of Truth at the bottom of her platonic well, with a platonic whip.

 It’s why truth has to be naked!
-Otherwise she’s probably hiding something under her skirt.
-Or are things more true when you hide them?
+Otherwise she’s probably hiding something under her skirt!
+Or are things more true when they’re hidden?
 If not *under our clothes,* then maybe *between our ears*?
-Somewhere deep inside, a true self, hidden away?
 Does that make a truth more extra *real*?
 More pure and immaculate — free from any contamination of the body.

 Bodies are messy… All these desires.
 Fluids.
 Blood and… Bodies can break… Bodies… ruin everything.

 What happens if your chair breaks?
 Chairs break all the time!
 Are they still chairs?
 Are they even chair-like?
 What the hell?
 Time is irrational!
 People grow old, metal rusts, and fruit rots.
 Is it still an apple, once it's rotten?
 I wouldn’t eat it!
 But I don’t like apples.
 Does my character like apples?
-But that’s the point, right?
 Taste is *unreliable*!
 Our senses are fickle & temporary, irrational.
 In order to be *real*, things have to be reliable!
 Insistent, persistent, and consistent. *The facts can’t possibly care about your feelings!*

 Don’t even get Plato started on feelings.
 That’s another problem.
 Poetry makes you *feel* all these emotions, like *pity* & *fear* — Plato mentions those specifically.
 Poets love to wallow in these emotions.
 But then they’re just, you know, *bad emotions*.